zoldyck13/zoldyck13/README.md

 # 💫 About Me:
 <br> I am a Computer Engineer with a deep interest in technology, cybersecurity, and AI programming.
-I specialize in C++ and Linux systems, particularly Arch and Debian distributions. <br>
+I specialize in C++ and Linux systems. <br>

 # 💻 Tech Stack: